Pandulf Ironhead

+Co-regency

 His mother was Yvantia.
 He co-reigned with his father, Landulf II, from 943, when his grandfather Landulf I died, and with his brother Landulf III from 959.
 Sometime about 955, Pope John XII led an army of Romans, Tuscans, and Spoletans against Landulf II and Pandulf, but Gisulf I of Salerno came to their rescue and no battle was given.
 The pope and Gisulf made a treaty at Terracina.
 Gisulf and Pandulf had a strong alliance after that.